Delta Phi: History

 Delta Phi and the other Union Triad fraternities were established during a time of strong Anti-Masonry sentiment in the United States and became targets of the Anti-Masonry movement.
 This led Phi Beta Kappa, the original fraternity, to abandon secrecy and become a strictly honor society.

 In the early 1830s, Dr. Eliphalet Nott, president of Union College, called for the dissolution of all fraternities.
 Before this policy could be enacted, John Jay Hyde, a member of Delta Phi, argued the benefits of the fraternity system so convincingly that Dr. Nott relented and permitted the organizations to remain in existence.
-Hyde went on to design the badge still worn by members of Delta Phi today, which includes a Maltese Cross, a symbol used by the Knights of Malta.
+Hyde went on to design the badge still worn by members of Delta Phi today.